yesco/jml/README.md

 ## Woa!?

+So it's a html-generating programmable virtual computer with high-level lambda style "instructions".
+It does provide a minimal operating systems interface but that's not the goal.
+All the services/functions are "not" mapped or dependent of UNIX directly.

+### Services provided

+- Webserver response to call function
+- TODO: outgoing web request
+- Persistent local store and program
+- TODO: websockets/mqtt

+Not sure what else is needed, unless you're accessing hardware specific things.
+These things defines a portable directly programmable computer.

+## First Principles

 This is a [First Principle's](https://en.wikipedia.org/wiki/First_principle) project.
 It means it starts from "scratch" with minimal requirements.
 Elon Musk uses this as his [innovation principle](http://99u.com/workbook/20482/how-elon-musk-thinks-the-first-principles-method).